GlobalTradingTechnologies/ThriftGenerator/README.md

 use Gtt\ThriftGenerator\Generator\ThriftGenerator;

 $generator = new ThriftGenerator();
-// set classes that should be introspected in order to generate thrift definition files and output dir
 $generator
-    ->setClasses(
+    // set classes that should be introspected in order to generate thrift definition files ->setClasses(
         array(
             new ReflectionClass("\Your\Class\Name"),
             new ReflectionClass("\Another\Class\Name")
         )
     )
+    // set output dir
-    ->setOutputDir("<path to folder that will contain generated thrift definitions>");
+    ->setOutputDir("<path to folder that will contain generated thrift definitions>")
+    // generate!
+    ->generate();
 ```

 See also [demos](demos) and [functional test cases](tests/Fixtures) for more details.